-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Black Hand:

 They do our work for us.
-By following the Aralu, they walk the same road as
+By following the Aralu, they walk the

 we do.